We also gave a webinar about the subject. Click here to watch the replay and download the slides.

 He shared his insights and experiences in establishing and managing the Business Architecture practice at Colruyt Group.

 Couldn’t make it to the live session?
-No worries, you can watch the replay of this session here and download the slide decks too.
+No worries, you can download the slide deck below.